Hili Archaelogical Site Al Ain, UAE

 Cultural Sites of Al Ain – A UNESCO World Heritage-listed site Ref 1343

-Although consisting of only one listing, The Al Ain sites are, in fact, made up of several sites; Hafit, Hili, Bidaa Bimt Saud and Oases Areas.
+Although consisting of only one listing, The Al Ain sites are, in fact, made up of several sites; Hafit, Hili, Bidaa Bint Saud and Oases Areas.

-These sites testify to human occupation of the desert region since the neolithic period with vestiges of many prehistoric cultures – notable the Bronze Age and The Iron Age.
+These sites testify to human occupation of the desert region since the Neolithic period with vestiges of many prehistoric cultures – notably the Bronze Age and The Iron Age.
 Remarkable vestiges include:

 • Circular stone tombs (dated back to c2500 BC)